Bower Law: Your Property Damage Lawyer in Kansas City

 Common violations by insurers include not paying claims in a timely fashion, not paying properly filed claims, or making bad faith claims.

-Should I Call a Property Damage Attorney in Kansas City?
+Should I Call a Property Damage Lawyer in Kansas City, MO?

-However, when that claim is denied or you receive insufficient funds to cover the damage, that’s where a property damage attorney comes in.
-We know the fine print of insurance agreements forwards and backwards – and we’ll use it to your advantage when pursuing adequate compensation through a breach of contract suit with your insurer.
+However, when that claim is denied, or you receive insufficient funds to cover the damage, that’s where a property damage attorney comes in.
+We know the fine print of insurance agreements forwards and backward – and we’ll use it to your advantage when pursuing adequate compensation through a breach of contract suit with your insurer.

-Insurance disputes often arise where there a large claim and more at stake for you and the insurance company.
+Insurance disputes often arise when there is a large claim and more at stake for you and the insurance company.
 These instances include:

 - When there are early disagreements between you and the insurance adjuster